spyder-ide/governance-and-guidelines/governance.md

 ## Breach

-Non-conformance with the terms of the governance documents shall be reported to the Core Developers, either through public (issue on the Governance and Guidelines repository) or private (Core Developer Gitter) channels as deemed appropriate.
+Non-conformance with the terms of the governance documents shall be reported to the Core Developers, either through public (issue on the Governance and Guidelines repository) or private (Core Developer Discord) channels as deemed appropriate.
 All members of the Community may report such issues, and each will be suitably investigated.
 The Governance and Guidelines repository maintainer is the nominal point of contact, and has the particular responsibility to ensure any issues are investigated, both independently and those brought to their attention, and report them to the Lead Maintainer and Core Developers.
 Any necessary corrective action will be discussed and collectively decided upon by the Core Developers, and implemented by the Lead Maintainer.